- Welcome to CYS

 There is an established school bus zone and as long as the family resides within the servicing bus zone, the student will receive bus transportation to and from school.
 Door to door service is not possible, but bus stops are located at the closest, pre-existing municipal bus stop.

-Families at the United States Army Garrison Ansbach now have access to a new Department of Defense (DoD) website, designed to simplify and improve the child care request for care process.
-MilitaryChildCare.com (MCC) provides a single online gateway for families to access military-operated or military-subsidized child care options worldwide across all Services.
+Families at the United States Army Garrison Ansbach can request child care using Militarychildcare.com.
+This Department of Defense (DoD) website is designed to simplify and improve the process for requesting child care.
+MilitaryChildCare.com (MCC) provides a single online gateway for families to access military-operated or military-subsidized child care options worldwide across all services.
 The site enables families to create a household profile, conduct child care searches, submit requests for care, and manage their requests at any time and from any location.

-For additional information, go to MilitaryChildCare.com or call USAG Ansbach Child and Youth Services Parent Central at 09802.8.32533 or DSN 467.2533 for information.
+For additional information, go to MilitaryChildCare.com or call USAG Ansbach Parent Central at 09802.8.32533 or DSN 467.2533 for information.
 Click the link below to access the MCC website and create your profile and request child care.